 The student will complete a detailed Capstone Project consisting of 3 phases.
 The purpose of this Capstone Project is to create and deploy an information technology system for a chosen company, solving a problem using the courses taken within the IS degree.

-Each quiz will cover the Reading & Study material for the module/week in which it is assigned.
+Each quiz will cover the Learn material for the module/week in which it is assigned.
 Each quiz will be open-book/open-notes, contain 25 true/false and multiple-choice questions, and have a 25-minute time limit.